-[2] I am satisfied that each requirement of ss.186, 187 and 188 as are relevant to this application for approval have been met.
+[3] Having regard to the supporting material and the undertakings referred to above, I am satisfied that each requirement of ss186, 187 and 188 as is relevant to this application for approval has been met.
+The undertakings are taken to be a term of the Agreement.